 A General Fund budget is adopted on a basis consistent with accounting principles generally accepted in the United States of America.
 More than 15 days prior to the end of the fiscal year, the budget is prepared by function and activity, based on information from the past fiscal year and current year estimates for the next fiscal year.
 The District Public Defender then adopts the budget on behalf of the District.
 Any changes in the budget must be within the revenues and reserves estimated.
-The final budget for the fiscal year ended June 30, 2021 consisted of the original budget which was adopted by the District Public Defender.
-That budget was not amended during the fiscal year and it is reflected in the budgetary comparison schedule as part of the Required Supplementary Information.
+The final budget for the fiscal year ended June 30, 2024, consisted of the original budget which was not amended and which was adopted by the District Public Defender.
+That budget is reflected in the budgetary comparison schedule as part of the Required Supplementary Information.